 Trentham's existing industrial land is located in Victoria and Station Streets adjacent to the centre of town providing options for local employment.
-Council has previously resolved to support rezoning of the land at 6-8 Victoria Street from industrial to mixed use, which leaves the 2 hectare site at 10 Station Street to provide for the industrial needs of the town.

 Adequate separation distances and the protection of buffers around industrial land will help protect this land into the future, providing employment options for local residents and better protecting the town's amenity.
 The structure plan should identify opportunities to create more jobs in town and the infrastructure required to support this.